Mercury13/unicodia-sesh/README.md

 🗳 **“Voting”.** This simple policy — if image and description contradict, NewGardiner decides — makes UnicodiaSesh a compromise between Unicode compliance and usability for specialists.

+# FAQ

+**Why are lost signs put this way?**

+Because short hieroglyphs are put this way.
+Lost signs — surprise — are just totally unreadable hieroglyphs.

 # Stability policy

 The author does not provide any stability.
 Everything may change, including bearings, line height, character styles etc. For exact text layout, freeze the version.